syntaxfm/website/README.md

 ## Database

-Make sure to have a `DATABASE_URL` envirionmental variable set.
+Make sure to have a `DATABASE_URL` environmental variable set.

 If this is your first time, run `pnpm db:push` to create the tables in your database.